mschuldi-lab/schuldiner-sop/docs/getting-started.md

 ## Part 3: Docusaurus Special Features

-These features make our wiki look professional.
-Use them liberally!
+These features make our wiki look more organized.
+Use them at your will!

 ### Admonitions (Callout Boxes)
 Use these to highlight critical info.